 If these reserves cannot be burned, then remaining invested in the full scale of the fossil fuel industry - as UBC is - exposes our endowment to this risk of "stranded assets."

 The list of 200 companies is compiled by Fossil Free Indexes and is used by most divestment campaigns.

 Divestment at UBC

 The divestment campaign was started by students from UBCC350 in 2013.
-In under three years we've had thousands of face to face conversations with students and faculty, organized a petition receiving over a thousand student signatures, and have spent days procrastinating on our essays in order to research climate change, divestment, and ensure we've got our facts straight.
+Over the past four years we've had thousands of face to face conversations with students and faculty, organized a petition receiving over a thousand student signatures, and spent many days procrastinating on our essays in order to research climate change and divestment to ensure we've got our facts straight.

 - Whereas the University of British Columbia has demonstrated a strong commitment to environmental sustainability, and whereas it is unconscionable to fund our education with investments in fossil fuels that threaten our future on this planet, UBC should immediately forgo further investments in fossil fuel companies, and divest from all existing fossil fuel holdings within five years.
 Do you call on the Alma Mater Society to make all reasonable efforts to urge UBC to divest from fossil fuels?

 Divestment is now official policy of the UBC Alma Mater Society!

 - AMS Policy: "UBC should take all possible measures to forgo future investments in fossil fuel companies and divest from all existing fossil fuel holdings within five years"